pudly/schmopera-hugo/content/articles/holiday-recap-forbiddens-traditions.md

 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1546189070/media/2018/12/sqFledermaus.jpg"
 primary_image_credit = "Adam Fisher (Eisenstein) and Lara Ciekiewicz (Rosalinde) in Die Fledermaus, Toronto Operetta Theatre, 2018.
-Photo: Gary Beechey, BDS Studios." related_articles = [] related_companies = []
+Photo: Gary Beechey, BDS Studios." related_articles = [] related_companies = ["scene/companies/tongue-in-cheek-productions.md", "scene/companies/canadian-opera-company.md", "scene/companies/toronto-operetta-theatre.md", "scene/companies/toronto-symphony-orchestra.md"]
-related_people = []
+related_people = ["scene/people/vanessa-oudereimerink.md", "scene/people/natalya-matyusheva.md", "scene/people/lauren-margison.md", "scene/people/johannes-debus.md", "scene/people/andrew-haji.md", "scene/people/tyler-duncan.md", "scene/people/allyson-mchardy.md", "scene/people/claire-de-sevigne.md", "scene/people/caitlin-wood.md", "scene/people/michael-robertbroder.md", "scene/people/adam-fisher.md", "scene/people/lara-ciekiewicz.md"]
 short_description = "There's little wrong, though, with heading into a new year with good tunes in one's head, and an acute anticipation of good things to come." slug = "holiday-recap-forbiddens-traditions" title = "Holiday recap: forbiddens & traditions " youtube_url = ""

 +++
 It's good to be back, readers.
-Not just back, but improved: for a short while, we handed the Schmopera reins over to our superb man behind the scenes, Andrej, who has given the site a makeover from the inside out - thanks for noticing!
+Not just back, but improved: for a short while, we handed the Schmopera reins over to our superb man behind the scenes, [Andrej](/authors/drej/), who has given the site a makeover from the inside out - thanks for noticing!

 The technical work gave us little choice except to take a luxurious bit of vacation from writing (no complaints); still, we were out and about, catching shows and saving our notes for the New Year.